gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

     :align: right
     :class: only-light

-..  container:: justify

 The goal of this tutorial is to use GROMACS and solvate a small hydrophilic polymer in a reservoir of water.

-..  container:: justify

 An all-atom description is used for both polymer and water.
 The polymer is PolyEthylene Glycol (PEG).
 Once the system is properly equilibrated at the desired temperature and pressure, a force is applied to both ends of the polymer.
 The evolution of the polymer length is measured, and the energetics of the system is measured.

 ..
     (GROMOS 54A7 force
     field :cite:`schmid2011definition`)
     (SPC flexible model :cite:`wu2006flexible`)

-..  container:: justify

     This tutorial was inspired by a |Liese2017| by Liese and coworkers, in which molecular dynamics simulations are